munki/macadmin-scripts/README.md

 Some scripts that might be of use to macOS admins.
 Might be related to Munki;
 might not.

+#### createbootvolfromautonbi.py

+A tool to make bootable disk volumes from the output of autonbi.
+Especially useful to make bootable disks containing Imagr and the 'SIP-ignoring' kernel, which allows Imagr to run scripts that affect SIP state, set UAKEL options, and run the `startosinstall` component, all of which might otherwise require network booting from a NetInstall-style nbi.

+This provides a way to create a bootable external disk that acts like the Netboot environment used by/needed by Imagr.

+This command converts the output of Imagr's `make nbi` into a bootable external USB disk:
+`sudo ./createbootvolfromautonbi.py --nbi ~/Desktop/10.13.6_Imagr.nbi --volume /Volumes/ExternalDisk`

 #### installinstallmacos.py

 This script can create disk images containing macOS Installer applications available via Apple's softwareupdate catalogs.